Onuphrius: Life and legends

 Stone carving above the entrance of the St. Onuphrius Monastery in Akeldama, Jerusalem (Potter's field).
 The image shows Onuphrius bowing down to an angel.
 Notable features are his long beard and leaf loincloth.

-Turning back, Paphnutius talked to the wild figure, who introduced himself as Onuphrius and explained that he had once been a monk at a large monastery in the Thebaid but who had now lived as a hermit for 70 years, enduring extreme thirst, hunger, and discomforts.
+Turning back, Paphnutius talked to the wild figure, who introduced himself as Onuphrius and explained that he had once been a monk at a large monastery in the Thebaid but had now lived as a hermit for 70 years, enduring extreme thirst, hunger, and discomfort.
 He said that it was his guardian angel who had brought him to this desolate place.
 Onuphrius took Paphnutius to his cell, and they spoke until sunset, when bread and water miraculously appeared outside of the hermit's cell.

-They spent the night in the prayer, and in the morning Paphnutius discovered that Onuphrius was near death.
+They spent the night in prayer, and in the morning, Paphnutius discovered that Onuphrius was near death.
 Paphnutius, distressed, asked the hermit if he should occupy Onuphrius' cell after the hermit's death, but Onuphrius told him, "That may not be, thy work is in Egypt with thy brethren."
 Onuphrius asked Paphnutius for there to be a memorial with incense in Egypt in remembrance of the hermit.
 He then blessed the traveler and died.

 Due to the hard and rocky ground, Paphnutius could not dig a hole for a grave, and therefore covered Onuphrius' body in a cloak, leaving the hermit's body in a cleft of the rocks.
 After the burial, Onuphrius' cell crumbled, which Paphnutius took to be a sign that he should not stay.

 One scholar has written that Onuphrius' life "fits the mold of countless desert hermits or anchorites. ...[However] despite its predictability, Paphnutius' Life of Onuphrius is marked by several unique details. ...The years of Onuphrius' youth were passed in a monastery that observed the rule of strict silence; a hind instructed him in Christian rites and liturgy.
 During his sixty years in the desert, Onuphrius' only visitor was an angel who delivered a Host every Sunday."